Angelique4791/Elecction_analysis/README.md

 The analysis of the election data show that:

-- The voter turnout for each county was: o Arapahoe county cast 24,801 votes. o Denver county cast 306,055 votes. o Jefferson county cast 38,855 votes.
+- The voter turnout for each county was:
+  - Arapahoe county cast 24,801 votes.
+  - Denver county cast 306,055 votes.
+  - Jefferson county cast 38,855 votes.
-- The percentage of votes by county were: o Arapahoe county cast 6.7% of the vote. o Denver county cast 82.8% of the vote. o Jefferson county cast 10.5% of the vote.
+- The percentage of votes by county were:
+  - Arapahoe county cast 6.7% of the vote.
+  - Denver county cast 82.8% of the vote.
+  - Jefferson county cast 10.5% of the vote.
 - Denver county had the highest turnout with 306,055 total votes and 82.8% of the total vote.

 [election_analysis.txt](https://github.com/Angelique4791/Elecction_analysis/blob/main/analysis/election_analysis.txt)